Accessing The Dropbox

 - From the Dropbox Folders List page, click the name of the Folder to view its submissions.

-- Click the Evaluate report link to the right of the student's name.
+- Click the Go to Evaluation link to the right of the student's name.

-- Feedback - Enter any feedback into the Feedback textbox, noting that you have the ability to embed videos, hyperlinks, and other
+- Feedback - Enter any feedback into the Feedback textbox.

 - Saving Options - Select a saving option by clicking the appropriate button.